commandus/tlns/README.md

 ### Scheduler

-Task scheduler
+Scheduler serves message queue.
+Each time scheduler has been called it get one or more task descriptor ready to serve.
+Then scheduler start one or more tasks:
+- send keys requests
+- decipher message
+- collect radio statistics and select best gateway for each end-device
+- send reply to the best gateway
+- send MAC commands to the end-device
+- send messages initiated by the app server

 ### Receiver

 Receiver object read

 - packets from gateways and try to parse received packet
-- network and app keys from

-from the socket or file and then update message stage in the queue.
+- network and app keys from the socket or file and then update message stage in the queue.
+- end-device recomendation what gateway it the best for end-device, last received sequence number
+- receives message to be send to the end-device from the app server

 Receiver wait until socket or file descriptor indicates data arrived using select() call.